antoniszikos16/Police-And-Criminals-MC/Rules.md

         - We consider anyone under the age of 18 to be a minor.

         - If you suspect this behavior or think you might be a victim, please report it to Hannah IMMEDIATELY.

+- ❌ **No Private Messaging Staff on Discord**

+    - Please do not private message staff on Discord when you need assistance.
+Open a support ticket in the PokéWild Discord or use the Support Chat channel.

+    - Private messaging a staff member about a ticket you have opened will not get your ticket resolved any faster.
+You may ping a staff role ONCE in your ticket if it has not been answered within 24 hours.

+    - Please be patient.
+We have a lot of tickets and we try to get to them as fast as we can.
+Remember, the staff are humans!

+> [!NOTE]
+> You are still allowed to DM staff for general conversation, friendly banter, etc.

+- **Understand that Discord's Term of Service has to be followed at all times on our Discord Server.
+You can find Discord’s ToS [here](https://discord.com/terms).**
 ## 📘 Discord Rules
 ## Authors